-The Department of Psychology offers PSYC 0105, the introductory survey course for first-year students, space permitting, as well as some 200-level courses for students who have placed out of PSYC 105.
-Students who wish to take any psychology courses at Middlebury should try to take PSYC 0105 in the fall or spring of their first year if they have not placed out of it.
-The psychology department requires PSYC 0105 as a prerequisite for most psychology courses.
-Students who have placed out of PSYC 0105 with an IB exam score of a 6 or 7 or who have earned AP credit for PSYC 105 with a score of 4 or 5 may begin with 0200-level courses.
+The Department of Psychology offers PSYC 0105, the introductory survey course for first-year students, as well as some 200-level courses for students who have placed out of PSYC 105.
+PSYC 0105 is a prerequisite for most psychology courses, so students who wish to take psychology courses at Middlebury should try to take PSYC 0105 in the fall or spring of their first year if they have not placed out of it.
+Students who have placed out of PSYC 0105 with an IB exam score of a 6 or 7 or who have earned credit for PSYC 105 with an AP exam score of 4 or 5 may begin with 0200-level courses.
 Students should check the catalog on the web for specific information about course requirements.